BYU Cougars men's soccer: History

 In 2017, it was announced that the team would leave the PDL after 15 seasons to return to club status, and the club finished the season with its sixth NIRSA National Championship.
 The following year, the team would have their worst NIRSA National Tournament performance after losing to eventual national champions Florida 1–0 in the quarterfinals of the 2018 tournament.

 On November 23, 2019, the Cougars faced the 2014 National Champions Ohio State in the 2019 NIRSA National Championship.
 Ohio State and BYU whom are perennial power houses entered the match with a 18-1-0 record and a 16-1-0 record respectively.
 The Buckeyes took a 1–0 lead in the 8th minute, but the Cougars responded shortly after with a penalty kick in the 14th minute.
 The Cougars then made it 2–1 in the 24th minute of the match.
 In the 28th minute the Buckeyes were reduced to 10 men following a red card.
 The Cougars entered half-time with the 2–1 advantage.
 Although the Buckeyes were down a player, they kept the pressure on BYU for majority of the 2nd half.
 The Cougars defense made spectacular efforts to keep the game only 2–1, after weathering numerous set pieces from the Buckeyes.
 As the Buckeyes continued to push more numbers forward in search for an equalizer, BYU sealed the game in the 80th minute off a counterattack to make the game 3–1, and ultimately giving BYU their 7th National Championship.

-Following the 2020 season that was cancelled due to the COVID-19 pandemic, BYU would go on to win the following four consecutive tournaments, extending their national championship total to 11 and winning a historic five-straight titles, winning every game in that streak except a 0–0 draw against Notre Dame in their 2021 tournament opener.
+Following the 2020 season that was cancelled due to the COVID-19 pandemic, BYU would go on to win the following five consecutive tournaments, extending their national championship total to 12 and winning a historic six-straight titles, winning every game in that streak except a 0–0 draw against Notre Dame in their 2021 tournament opener and a 1–1 draw against Colorado in the 2025 tournament group stage finale.